ballestas islands portrait

 Usually, the best time to visit the Ballestas Islands is during the sea lion calving season, between January and March.
 You will see these nice little animals resting over the rocky islets, swimming, and climbing the rocks with their mothers.
 Also, this period coincides with the summer in Peru, half of December, January, February, and March, when the islands present a strong heat with clear skies and cold breezes.

-Also, in general, the islets have warm weather with scarce and small precipitations all year, with temperatures between 64 – 80 ºF.
+Also, the islets generally have warm weather with scarce and small precipitations all year, with temperatures between 64 – 80 ºF.
 For this reason, it can be visited at any time, but if you ask us about our favorite time, the summer always will be the best.

 How to get there?